YiAlpha/meta-learner/README.md

 # Optimize Intervention Allocation in Field Experiments

 This project is to gauge the individual treatment effect in randomized controlled trials using Meta-Learner, a machine learning framework.
 And then provide advice for next round intervention allocation based on the pattern we found in individual effects.
-You can read my full description in `thesis.pdf`.
+You can read my full description in [thesis.pdf](https://github.com/YiAlpha/meta-learner/blob/main/Thesis.pdf).

 **Affiliation**: [Institute for Social and Economic Research and Policy](http://iserp.columbia.edu/), Columbia University.